Sayaguesa: Characteristics

 The Sayaguesa is one of the largest indigenous Spanish cattle breeds.
 It displays considerable sexual dimorphism: bulls may weigh up to 1100 kg and cows up to 700 kg.
 The height at the withers averages 158 cm for bulls and 154 cm for cows.

 The coat is black, sometimes lighter on the underparts.
-There may be a paler dorsal stripe, often absent in cows.
-The inside of the ears and the area round the mouth are pale.
+There may be a paler dorsal stripe, which is often absent in cows.
+The insides of the ears and the area round the mouth are pale.
 The hooves, muzzle and natural openings are black, the horns are white at the base and tipped with black.
 The head is relatively small, with a concave profile.
 Calves are born red, and only later turn black.

 The Sayaguesa is hardy, robust and frugal, and well adapted to the poor pastures and harsh environment of its native area.

 Use

 The Sayaguesa was traditionally kept mainly for draught work; with the mechanisation of agriculture following the Second World War, this use declined, and breeding was directed towards meat production.
-Calves are slaughtered at an average age of 12 months; yield is approximately 55%.
+Calves are slaughtered at an average age of 12 months; the killing-out percentage is approximately 55%.

 Pairs of cows may sometimes be yoked to carts for folklore or festival occasions.

 The Sayaguesa has been used in nature conservation and in attempts to re-create the extinct aurochs.